zS1L3NT/ts-discord-reminder/README.md

 ## Features

+-   Reminders and Drafts
 	-   Add reminders by creating a Reminder draft first, which is a Reminder but with in need of modification.
     -   Edit the draft with commands until you're satisfied and use `/reminder post` to convert the draft to a full Reminder
+-   Reminders Channel
 	-   Reminder bot needs a dedicated text channel to post reminders in.
 Reminder bot will automatically remove any messages that are irrelevant.
+-   Ping Channel
 	-   Reminder bot will ping users in the ping channel, which can be set with `/set ping-channel`.
 Depending on the priority of the reminder, Reminer bot will ping users at different times.
 These are the times reminder bot will ping about a reminder:
 		-   HIGH Priority
 			-   7 days before the reminer is due
 			-   1 day before the reminer is due
 			-   12 hours before the reminer is due
 			-   2 hours before the reminer is due
 			-   1 hour before the reminer is due
 			-   30 minutes before the reminer is due
 			-   The moment the reminer is due
 		-   MEDIUM Priority
 			-   1 day before the reminer is due
 			-   2 hours before the reminer is due
 			-   The moment the reminer is due
 		-   LOW Priority
 			-   The moment the reminer is due
 -   Discord Commands (Interactivity)
     -   Reminders
         -   `/reminder create` - Create a draft